-Together with its customers in each region, the Group seeks to alleviate disparities and poverty, and realize a more affluent society, and as such has held since 2008.
+Together with its customers in each region, the Group seeks to alleviate disparities and poverty and realize a more affluent society, and as such has held the &EARTH Clothing Support Project since 2008.
+The project was held in 20 commercial facilities in October and November of 2022.
+A total of 2,471 individuals donated 11,440 kg of clothing, raising 133,579 yen in the process.

-For further details, see(Japanese version only) ⇒ https://and-earth.mitsuifudosan.co.jp/clothes/
+For further details, see (Japanese version only)

+⇒ https://and-earth.mitsuifudosan.co.jp/clothes/